yichao-chicago/rails_api_project/README.md

 In order to do this, you will need to first complete the RCAV for that URL (I started it off in `routes.rb`).

-Then, in your controller file, add the following to the top:
+Then, in your `ForecastsController` file, add the following to the top:

     require 'open-uri'
     require 'json'

 You are now ready to read from the Google Geocoding API and Forecast API as you did last week in the API projects.

-In your controller action, do all the work you need to
+Inside the `location`  action, do all the work you need to

  - retrieve the user input (whatever they typed after the slash)
  - exchange it for a lat/lng pair from the Geocoding API